Skip to content

 • DR rebuilds can reconstruct inventory deterministically from NetBox.

-• Evidence (CSV exports, seed logs, Ansible runs) all point back to the same authority.
+• Run records (CSV exports, seed logs, Ansible runs) all point back to the same authority.

 NetBox's role as the source of truth is captured in:

-For how NetBox data is exported/imported and surfaced as evidence, see also:
+For how NetBox data is exported/imported and surfaced in the reference map, see also:

 Scenario: an engineer wants to change RKE2 configuration or try a new addon.